Skip to content

 About the Rodolfus Choir PDF Print E-mail

-Rodolfus ChoirThe Rodolfus Choir is made up of singers aged 25 and younger who have been chosen from past and present members of the Eton College Choral Courses for prospective choral scholars.
-Each year these six week-long summer courses attract some 350 students between the ages of 16 and 20, and of these perhaps a dozen are invited to join the Rodolfus Choir as places become vacant.
-Many of these singers are choral scholars, some are at music college, and most hope to make a career in music.
+Rodolfus ChoirThe Rodolfus Choir is made up of singers aged from 16 to 25 who have been chosen from past and present members of the Eton Choral Courses for prospective choral scholars.
+Many members of the Choir are choral scholars, some are at music college, and most hope to make a career in music.